chaoss/grimoirelab-tutorial/grimoireelk/a-simple-dashboard.md

 $ curl -XDELETE http://localhost:9200/git_raw
 ```

-Using the Kibana interface it is simple to modify the dashboard, its visualizations, and produce new dashboards and visualizations.
+Using the Kibiter/Kibana interface it is simple to modify the dashboard, its visualizations, and produce new dashboards and visualizations.
 If you are interested, have a look at the [Kibana User Guide](https://www.elastic.co/guide/en/kibana/current/).

 `p2o.py` can be used to produce indexes for many other data sources.
 For example for GitHub issues and pull requests, the magic line is like this \(of course, substitute XXX for your GitHub token\):